Morant has 17 points, 10 assists; Grizzlies top Suns 108-104

 Morant assisted on Grayson Allen’s 3-pointer with 1:06 left to give Memphis a 101-98 lead, then scored on a drive with 30.8 seconds remaining.
 On the ensuing possession, Morant took a charge against Chris Paul to help maintain the Memphis lead.

+“Ja has a crazy good feel for the game,” said Brandon Clarke, who matched Morant’s 17 points.
+“I feel like those first three quarters, he’s just kind of like watching the defense, watching us, seeing what the defense gives him.

+“By the fourth quarter, he’s just kind of like already figured out everything with that, and he’s able to get in the paint, get his shot off, get his teammates shots.”

-Allen, who finished with 16 points, converted four free throws down the stretch.
-Brandon Clarke also scored 17 points for Memphis.
+Allen, who finished with 16 points, converted four free throws down the stretch to preserve the win.

+“We didn’t get stops.
+We didn’t execute,” said Paul, who finished with 16 points and seven assists.
+“I had six turnovers.
+This ain’t it.
+This ain’t it. … We shouldn’t be losing this many close games like that.”

-Deandre Ayton led the Suns with 18 points and tied a season high with 16 rebounds.
-Mikal Bridges had 17 points, while Paul finished with 16 points and seven assists for Phoenix.
+Deandre Ayton led the Suns with 18 points and tied a season high with 16 rebounds, while Mikal Bridges had 17 points.

 Devin Booker added 12 points but struggled from the field, converting only five of his 21 shots.

+Memphis coach Taylor Jenkins said the Grizzlies tried to share the load of defending Booker.

+“I thought Grayson, in particular, did a really, really nice job,” Jenkins said.
+“We had a lot of guys switching on to (Booker) throughout the game.
+That’s just discipline team-wise.”

-The game — part of Memphis’ 19th annual Martin Luther King Jr. Day Celebration — marked the first time Phoenix had played in a week after having three games canceled under the league’s health and safety guidelines.
+The game — part of Memphis’ 19th annual Martin Luther King Jr. Day celebration — marked the first time Phoenix had played in a week after having three games canceled under the league’s health and safety guidelines.

 Monday’s game was a matchup of pieced-together lineups as both teams were dealing with injuries and the league’s health and safety protocols.
-Both teams were without key players.
 Three players didn’t travel with the Suns, including Dario Saric.
-The Grizzlies had Jaren Jackson Jr. and Justise Winslow out with injuries, and starting center Jonas Valanciunas entered the health and safety protocols after Saturday’s win over Philadelphia.
+The Grizzlies had Jaren Jackson Jr. and Justise Winslow out with injuries and starting center Jonas Valanciunas entered the health and safety protocols after Saturday’s win over Philadelphia.

-Memphis shot 51% in the first half, but was hindered by a dozen turnovers.
-The Suns shot 39% in the half, including Booker hitting three of his 12 shots.
-That helped Memphis carry a 52-48 lead into halftime.
+In the end, the Suns were not able to hold the advantage in the final 2:39.
+After taking a 98-94 lead, Phoenix was outscored 14-6.

+Suns coach Monty Williams called Allen’s 3-pointer “a microcosm of the whole night,” adding: “Down the stretch, we had some shots, we just missed them.”

 TIP-INS

-Suns: With the absence of Saric, Damian Jones and rookie big man Jalen Smith, that left only Deandre Ayton and Frank Kaminsky in the low post for the Suns.
-“I’m just grateful to have those two guys,” Phoenix coach Monty Williams said. … The Suns have played in two other MLK Jr. games in Memphis — 2007 and 2010. … Cameron Johnson moved into the starting lineup for Jae Crowder, who started the first 11 Phoenix games. … Cameron Payne, who missed the previous two games with a sprained right ankle, returned to action.
+Suns: With the absence of Saric, Damian Jones and rookie big man Jalen Smith, that left only Ayton and Frank Kaminsky in the low post for the Suns.
+“I’m just grateful to have those two guys,” Williams said. … The Suns have played in two other MLK Jr. Day games in Memphis — 2007 and 2010. … Cameron Johnson moved into the starting lineup for Jae Crowder, who started the first 11 Phoenix games. … Cameron Payne, who missed the previous two games with a sprained right ankle, returned to action.

-Grizzlies: With Valanciunas unavailable, rookie Xavier Tillman made his first NBA start. … Shot 13 of 18, including missing on one of six 3-pointers in the second quarter.
+Grizzlies: With Valanciunas unavailable, rookie Xavier Tillman made his first NBA start.
+“Me and my wife (Sunday) were in the car geeked and screaming (thinking) ‘No way this is happening,’” Tillman said.
+“When coach told me, I was kind of ready for it, hoping it’s going to happen.
+So, I was kind of prepared for it.”… Memphis shot 13 of 18 in the second quarter, including missing on one of six 3-pointers.

 UP NEXT